 An Energy Boost

-Besides its muscle building benefits, there are other great reasons to take creatine.
+Besides its muscle building benefits, there are other great reasons why you should take creatine before bed or during the day.

 When someone consumes creatine, it helps to increase energy within the body.
 This is energy that muscles need to lift weights or engage in other types of physical activities.